MaxHalford/maxhalford.github.io/content/blog/flask-droplet.md

 ## Some more optional settings

 It's a good practice to use another user account with non-permanent ``sudo`` rights.
-You will also want to set the server's timezone and update it's packages for further installations.
+You will also want to set the server's timezone and update its packages for further installations.

 - Create a new user : ``adduser max``
 - Allow it to use sudo : ``adduser max sudo``